 After a successful stripey top, it's time for a new project!
 The project on my needles right now is a cardigan for my sis that I started this week.
 Earlier, I mentioned a delicious orange yarn that we thought of working with, but I couldn't really come up with something that would do justice to … Continue reading A Texturilicious Start!

 Can you believe it, my mom's blouse is ready!
 I think this is the quickest I've ever produced a garment. 🙂 While the knit itself was pretty boring because (a) simple pattern and (b) this project occupied every free moment I had, I'm satisfied with how it turned out.
 The texture is just awesome!
 I … Continue reading Textured Blouse

 The do-over of the old frogged sweater that I'd talked about earlier is coming along nicely.
 Like I wanted to, I changed the cable pattern for the new version.
-I'd used a uniformly twisting basic cable earlier — knit a few rows and then make a 3×3 twist on an RS row.
+I'd used a uniformly twisting basic cable earlier -- knit a few rows and then make a 3x3 twist on an RS row.
 This time I'm … Continue reading Do-over pullover progress

 I knit this shawl inspired by the notes jotted down in the Textured Shawl pattern by Orlane Designs.
 I think this was the first shawl that I ever knit (but it remained on the needles for a long while.)
 The notes vary the number of pattern rows, whereas I kept it constant, and I introduced … Continue reading Textured shawl inspiration